 This will warm you to the bone and please your taste buds, this slow cooker version of one of my most popular recipe Southwest Chicken Chili.

-It was a cold week here in west Michigan and we had some “most go”… some peppers, a jalapeno and some chicken breast that would soon be freezer burnt and I really don’t want to do another freezer burnt chicken recipe.
+It was a cold week here in West Michigan, and we had some “most go”… some peppers, a jalapeno and some chicken breast that would soon be freezer burnt and I don’t want to do another freezer burnt chicken recipe.
 So the chicken chili was a good choice.
 My wife missed the previous batch she I wanted her input also.